amvro23/biogas/README.md

 ```Python
 mix.inlet = np.array([0.6, 0.4, 0.0]) # for pure biogas
 ```
-Create plot for the gas mixture compositions.
+Create plot for the gas mixture compositions (this for diluted mixture).
 ```Python
 mix.plot_molar_ratio
 ```